Riot in His Veins - Part 1

 Yes, sir.
 Thank you, sir.

-I guess it’s showtime, Kavel thought.
+I guess it’s showtime, Kavel thinks.

-“You ready?” he asked.
+“You ready?”

 No time for a warm blankie and a bottle of milk, he’ll have to find some nerve as we go.